hoangcuong2011/Good-Papers/Gaussian Processes for Classification.md

 Gaussian Processes are pretty powerful models for regression.
 Yet it is not quite straightfoward to extend the models to work with classification.
 I found this chapter is not easy to understand, but I learnt quite a lot from it.
-I will try to summarize its most crucial points here.
+I will try to summarize its most crucial points regarding to the intuition here.

 Let us turn our attention to binary classification: we need to classify each new input to +1 or -1.
 The straightforward way is to perform regression where the output values is +1 or -1.
 Specifically, given an input x, we can assume